7 Reasons Why You Should Transfer to SNHU

 Most students have to complete a suite of general education courses at the beginning of any degree.
 Those courses may include writing, math, statistics and social science.
 Often, these general education credits transfer to a new program.

 Every student receives a free transcript evaluation from our admission team.
 Full consideration is given to transfer in as many credits as possible.
 SNHU transfer credits are designed to be generous and easy for every student.
-We accept up to 45 credits toward an associate degree.
-We also accept up to 90 credits – that’s 75% – toward a bachelor’s degree.

 Community colleges can be a great choice.
 They allow you to attend school in your community, often at deeply discounted residential tuition rates.
 You could complete general education courses at your pace, often while working.
 When you’re ready, you can transfer many, if not all, of those credits toward an associate degree or a bachelor’s degree at another school.

 Taking this path can save you precious money and time.
 This pathway also can allow you to start your college career prior to deciding on a major.
 Then, when you’re ready to specialize in a degree field, you can transfer to the school of your dreams.